99% of Utahns recently said they'd be willing to do something to reduce air pollution.

 How have we accomplished this?
 Newer cars have cleaner emissions, and we've reduced the emissions from industrial and mining sources so that they are only a small fraction of our total pollution.
 Importantly, we've also reduced how much we drive by taking public transportation, walking, bicycling, car-pooling, staying home, and driving shorter distances.

 We still have more to do, especially as we add another 2.5 million people by 2050.
-As we grow, each of us will need to pollute less if we are to have acceptable air quality.
-We need to work together to find solutions, and each of us needs to do our part.
+As we grow, each of us will need to work together and pollute less if we want to have the kind of air that makes any day a great day to be outside.
+Solutions include:

 What Causes Our Air Pollution?